rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 * `CUDF_LOG_ERROR` - recoverable errors
 * `CUDF_LOG_CRITICAL` - unrecoverable errors (e.g. memory corruption)

-By default, messages below the `INFO` level are excluded from the log.
+By default, `TRACE` and `DEBUG` messages are excluded from the log.
 In public builds, the code that logs at these levels is compiled out.
 This prevents logging of potentially sensitive data that might be done for debug purposes.
 Also, this allows developers to include expensive computation in the trace/debug logs, as the overhead will not be present in the public builds.
 The minimum enabled